 Drinking an Old Fashioned is a timeless way to enjoy bourbon.
-That’s because the standard blueprint — whiskey, bitters, sugar, and water — is simple enough to please most palettes.
+That’s because the standard blueprint — whiskey, bitters, sugar, and water — is simple enough to please most palates.

 However, with the recent rise in popularity of bourbon-based cocktails, the Old Fashioned is making its way back to drink menus across the country — but this time with a twist.
 When you visit your local watering hole and order the cocktail, you may see it presented with infused syrups, flavored bitters, a variety of fruit garnishes, and different ratios of ingredients.

 This trend of putting a new spin on the standard recipe is a fresh way to showcase the flavors of your favorite bourbon and appeal to a variety of people.
 One of the easiest ways to do this at home with ingredients you already have on hand is to change up the element of sweetness by using simple syrup instead of sugar.

 Below, I incorporate four different versions of simple syrups into a standard Old Fashioned recipe, noting how the flavors interact with the bourbon.

 Dissolve the sugar into warm water before adding it to your cocktail to create a smooth drink that doesn’t veer far from the original recipe.